Redforce04/NetDataSL/README.md

 Add this to the config:
 ```
 [plugin:scpsl]
+         # How often the server should send updates.
          update every = 5
+         # The path to the netdata integration config.
+If it has a space in it, put it in `'` quotes.
          command options = /your/path/to/the/NetDataSL/config.json
 ```

 Netdata should automatically detect and load the plugin within a minute or two.

 The plugin will create the config for you when it is loaded. *Note: If the plugin does not have a config, it will fail to load.*